-R4015: To verify the authenticity of multicast messages sent by the DEVICE during discovery, i.e., Hello and Bye SOAP ENVELOPEs, multicast MESSAGEs SHOULD be signed.

-R4016: Unicast MESSAGEs sent by a DEVICE in response to multicast MESSAGEs, i.e., Probe Match and Resolve Match SOAP ENVELOPEs, SHOULD be signed.

 R4017: A CLIENT MAY ignore MESSAGEs received during discovery that have no signature or a nonverifiable signature.

 R4018: A DEVICE SHOULD cache authentication information for a CLIENT as valid as long as the DEVICE is connected to the CLIENT.

-Security Protocols and Credentials

-R4025: A CLIENT MUST indicate the Security protocols and Credentials for authentication and key establishment it supports in /soap:Envelope/ soap:Header/ wsa:ReplyTo/ wsx:Metadata of a Probe and/or Resolve SOAP ENVELOPE.

-R4026: A DEVICE SHALL select from the list of Security Protocols and Credentials indicated by the CLIENT which Security Protocol the DEVICE wishes to use and return that selection in /soap:Envelope/ soap:Body/ */ wsa:EndpointReference/ wsx:Metadata of the corresponding Probe Match (or Resolve Match) SOAP ENVELOPE.

-Embedding a Metadata element [WS-MetadataExchange] within the extension point of an Endpoint Reference [WS-Addressing] is a means to provide metadata about the endpoint.
-This use of the Metadata element generalizes the existing [policy] property [WS-Addressing] and is the expected means to express WS-Policy in future versions of WS-Addressing.

-R4027: A CLIENT MUST use the Security Protocol and Credential indicated by the DEVICE in the Probe Match (or Resolve Match) SOAP ENVELOPE for authentication and key establishment.

-R4028: CLIENTs and DEVICEs SHOULD support the following Security Protocols and Credentials for authentication and key establishment: TLS with client certificates and server certificates, respectively.

-R4069: CLIENTs and DEVICEs MUST support HTTP Basic Authentication.
+R5009: If a DEVICE uses a physical transport address for the [address] property of its Endpoint Reference, it MUST be an HTTPS scheme IRI.

+R5010: A SERVICE MUST NOT use an HTTP scheme IRI for the [address] property of its Endpoint Reference.

 Security for Discovery

 In the discovery phase, the client learns of the existence of the device on the network.
 Subsequently, the identity of the device is verified, and the device is connected to the client.
-The policy assertions carried in the messages exchanged during Discovery contain the CLIENT Security Requirements as well as the Security Protocols supported by CLIENT and DEVICE for authentication and establishment of a Secure Channel.

-R4029: If a DEVICE cannot meet the CLIENT Security Requirements or if a CLIENT and a DEVICE do not support intersecting Security Protocols and Credentials, no association SHALL take place.
+R5011: A DEVICE SHOULD sign its UDP discovery traffic using WS-Discovery Compact Signatures [WS-Discovery] to ensure the integrity of those messages, and to provide CLIENTs with a mechanism to authenticate the DEVICE as the originator of the messages.

+In cases where CLIENTs persist enough information about the credentials and presence of security on a DEVICE to protect against impersonation, the DEVICE may not sign its discovery messages.

+R5012: A DEVICE MUST NOT advertise HTTP scheme addresses the xAddrs fields of WS-Discovery messages.

 Probe

 A CLIENT initiates the discovery process by probing the network for a DEVICE it is interested in.

-R4030: A Probe SOAP ENVELOPE SHOULD contain the Security Protocols and Credentials in /soap:Envelope/ soap:Header/ wsa:ReplyTo/ wsp:Policy.

-R4031: In the absence of any policy assertion for security, no security SHALL be required.

-R4032: A Device MUST NOT send a Probe Match SOAP ENVELOPE if any of the following are true: (a) the DEVICE is outside the local subnet of the CLIENT, and the Probe SOAP ENVELOPE was sent using the multicast binding as defined in WS-Discovery section 2.4, or (b) the DEVICE does not support the indicated CLIENT Security Protocols and Credentials.
+R4032: A Device MUST NOT send a Probe Match SOAP ENVELOPE if the DEVICE is outside the local subnet of the CLIENT, and the Probe SOAP ENVELOPE was sent using the multicast binding as defined in WS-Discovery section 2.4.

 R4065: A CLIENT MUST discard a Probe Match SOAP ENVELOPE if it is received MATCH_TIMEOUT seconds or more later than the last corresponding Probe SOAP ENVELOPE was sent.